codyduong/ytmusicapiJS/README.md

 | `npm install @codyduong/ytmusicapi`  | `yarn add @codyduong/ytmusicapi` |

 ## For authenticated requests
-To run authenticated requests you need to set up you need to copy your request headers from a POST request in your browser.
+To run authenticated requests, set it up by first copying your request headers from an authenticated POST request in your browser.
 To do so, follow these steps:

 * Open a new tab
 * Open the developer tools (Ctrl-Shift-I) and select the “Network” tab